Haml Changelog

 Fix a bug in

-that would allow duplicate attributes to be added and makedata-
+haml_tagthat would allow duplicate attributes to be added and makedata-attributes not work. -

 Compatibility with Rails 3 final.